 It starts with topics like decorators (with caching, proxy, and context manager case-studies), method resolution order, using super() and meta-programming, and general PEP 8 best practices.

 It has a detailed, multi-chapter case study on writing and releasing a package and eventually an application, including a chapter on using zc.buildout.
 Later chapters detail best practices with writing documentation, test-driven development, version control, and optimization/profiling.

-A Primer on Scientific Programming with Python, written by Hans Petter Langtangen, mainly covers python’s usage in scientific field.
-In the book, examples are choosen from mathematics and the natural sciences.
+A Primer on Scientific Programming with Python, written by Hans Petter Langtangen, mainly covers Python’s usage in scientific field.
+In the book, examples are chosen from mathematics and the natural sciences.

 Python in a Nutshell, written by Alex Martelli, covers most cross-platform Python’s usage, from its syntax to built-in libraries to advanced topics such as writing C extensions.